n30kl/ImageProcessor/README.md

 Well...
 Hi!!!!!
 It`s my first library i'd ewer develop.
-You can use it on all of .Net projects (not shure).
+You can use it on all of .Net projects (not sure).
 So, here is some tips how to use it:

 1) Create new project using c#;